emish/lovancholy/content/pages/intro.rst

 `An artist presents a painting, a writer a poem; what art can a programmer present, but a website?`

+The digital
-As a sculpture of my heart and craft, I present to you, Lovancholy.
-The digital manifestation of the inherent melancholy of two amateur lovers at a great distance, who must push away their uncertainty of the future in order to start their own lives, yet at the same time, hold on to each other as tightly as they can.
+manifestation of the inherent melancholy of two amateur lovers at a great distance.

+.. , who must push away their uncertainty of the future in order to
+.. start their own lives, yet at the same time, hold on to each other as
+.. tightly as they can.

 ..
 The inherent melancholy of two people at great distance who are still very
 .. much in love and wish to puncture this distance with teleportation.